 - It’s goaty tasting

-- And how did my brother-in-law describe it from his time over seas in the military?
+- And how did my brother-in-law describe it from his time overseas in the military?
 “Chunky and sour”?

 Well (tsk), my goat milk doesn’t taste like that.
-I bet yours doesn’t either.
+I bet yours doesn’t, either.

-If you aren’t convinced about goat milk yet, you might be surprised at the astonishing benefits of goat milk and when you add the benefits of raw milk, your body will thank you immensely!
+If you aren’t convinced about goat milk yet, you might be surprised at the astonishing benefits of goat milk, and when you add the benefits of raw milk, your body will thank you immensely!

-- Chill quickly.
-After milking, the milk should be immediately strained and refrigerated or frozen.
+After milking your goat, sheep, or cow, the milk should be immediately strained and refrigerated or frozen.
 The faster you can get to a colder temperature, the better.
-Here is a great explanation: Great Tasting Goat Milk

 Why should a strip cup be used?